 Cats hear better than dogs.
 On the high-pitched scale, dogs have a hearing range of up to 45 kHz; humans, of up to 20 kHz; and cats of up to 79 kHz.
 In other words, your fluffy pet’s hearing is not only excellent in general, but also quite sensitive.

-An average cat can hear high-pitched frequencies approximately 1.6 octaves higher than humans can.
+An average cat can hear higher frequencies, approximately 1.6 octaves higher than humans can.

 Moreover, your kitty’s hearing sensitivity is further evolved due to its big pinnae (outer ears).
 The cat’s outer ears not only amplify sounds, but they also help the kitty locate the sound’s source.
 These admirable hearing abilities are partially responsible for the fact that felines are great hunters.

 When kitties are listening in on something, their ears are usually swiveling in that direction.
-Cats can point their ears forwards, backwards, and even sideways in order to determine a certain sound’s source.
+Cats can point their ears forward, backward, and even sideways to determine a certain sound’s source.